A full range of research tools

 Epidemiological Research Services Include

 Need to investigate claims about a risk associated with a product ingredient?
+Are you an ingredient supplier in need of substantiation about your ingredient's safety?

 Cross-sectional studies offer a snapshot of the environment.
 These can be used to demonstrate the absence of a relationship between ingredients or products and health outcomes.